‘E’ Company, Special Reserve Battalion by Major Bert Saggers – Battle of Bukit Timah 10-12 Feb 1942

 Saggers also made changes to command.

-He appointed Vic Warhurst Commander of ‘E’ Coy, de Moulin was 2 i/c of the company.
+He appointed Vic Warhurst Commander of ‘E’ Coy, and moved de Moulin to 2 i/c of the company.
 Charlie Odgers to act as Adjutant and Vic Mentiplay to be intelligence officer.
 E Coy then extended the right flank to the 110 feature which rested on a small swamp – providing further security.

 Saggers then ordered patrols northwards in an endeavour to contact friendly troops.